Clustering Markov Decision Processes For Continual Transfer: Introduction

-Given the cost function, we show that it is NP-hard to find the optimal clustering and so we introduce a Markov chain Monte Carlo based discrete optimization algorithm to find it.
+Given the cost function, we show that it is NP-hard to find the optimal clustering.
+So, we introduce a Markov chain Monte Carlo based discrete optimization algorithm to find it.
 The algorithm is an extension of the Metropolis-Hastings algorithm, which we call Metropolis-Hastings with Auxiliary Variables (MHAV in short), and can also be thought of as an extension to simulated annealing \citep{kirkpatrick_gelatt_vecchi:1983} with stochastic temperature changes.
-Simulated annealing is a well known algorithm for discrete optimization, but requires carefully setting of an infinite sequence of parameters known as the temperature schedule.
-Setting this schedule in practice to ensure convergence is considered very difficult, and an art form.
+Simulated annealing is a well known algorithm for discrete optimization, but requires carefully setting up an infinite sequence of parameters known as the temperature schedule.
+Determining this schedule in practice to ensure convergence is acknowledged to be very difficult, and practically an art form.
 In our version of the algorithm, we search over both the temperature and the optimal point simultaneously, thereby handling the problem of setting the schedule automatically.

 To summarize, our overall continual transfer algorithm is as follows.
-We continually learn MDPs given to us in sequence.
-When learning a particular MDP, we use the optimal policies of previous MDPs in a policy reuse transfer learning algorithm.
-To make transfer more effective, at fixed intervals, we cluster the previous MDPs and then derive a small subset as the set of source tasks and use those as input to the policy reuse algorithm.
+The agent continually learns optimal policies for MDPs presented in sequence.
+When learning the optimal policy for a particular MDP, the learning agent uses the optimal policies of the previously solved MDPs in a policy reuse transfer learning algorithm.
+To make transfer more effective, at fixed intervals, the agent clusters the previous MDPs to derive a small subset as the set of source MDPs, whose optimal policies are then used as input to the policy reuse algorithm.
 The clustering is chosen so as to optimize the regret of the transfer algorithm, and is found by using a convergent discrete optimization algorithm.

 We conclude this brief introduction to our method by noting that our transfer algorithm EXP-3-Transfer is in fact an extension of the well known EXP-3 algorithm \citep{auer_cesa-bianchi_freund_schapire:2002} for non-stochastic multi-armed bandits, and our performance bound $g(c)$ is in fact a regret bound of the type well known in bandit algorithm literature.
 Our strategy is to cast the policy reuse transfer learning problem as a bandit problem, with `pure reinforcement learning algorithm' as one arm, and the $c$ source policies as the remaining arms.
 The regret bound for EXP-3 ensures that we minimize negative transfer by never performing much worse than pure reinforcement learning.
 We will now discuss related work.